 Travelling Australia's East Coast?
 Magnetic Island is fast becoming one of the most popular backpacker destinations on the coast!
 Located in Tropical North Queensland and within the Great Barrier Reef Marine Park, the island can be reached by a short ferry ride from Townsville - just 4 hours south of Cairns.
 Magnetic Island is home to an estimated 800 Koalas, Wallabies, many scenic walks, lookouts and of course, beaches.
 54% of the island is made up of national park which means you are in for quite the breath-taking Aussie getaway.

-Not only is it jaw droppingly beautiful, but the island is also well known for its beach parties at Base Magnetic Island including the monthly Full Moon Party.
+Not only is it jaw droppingly beautiful, but the island is also well known for its beach parties at Base Magnetic Island including the Island Life Festival (formerly the Full Moon Party).
 To put it simply - a visit to Magnetic Island is an absolute must do!

 Magnetic Island Things to Do - The Top 10 FREE Activities

 1. Florence and Radical Bays